With the amount of time and effort you put into your knitting, you want your finished project to look fabulous.

 What Is Blocking In Knitting Terms?

-In knitting, crochet and other textile crafts, blocking is the process of wetting/soaking or steaming your finished garments.
+In knitting, crochet and textile crafts, blocking is the process of wetting/soaking or steaming your finished garments.

 Blocking is used before sewing knitted pieces together.
 When you’ve finished sewing everything together, you can steam block the seams for a lovely finish.